tomliptrot/tomliptrot.github.io/_posts/newsletter/issue_23/2021-07-20-item-4-pydash-a-useful-bunch-of-python-tools.md

 Some common tasks in python are harder than they need to be.

-[Pydash](https://pydash.readthedocs.io/en/latest/index.html) is a nice library that attempt to plug some of those gaps
+[Pydash](https://pydash.readthedocs.io/en/latest/index.html) is a nice library that attempts to plug some of those gaps as in these examples:

 ```python
 import pydash